Pacific Fur Company: Fear of hostilities

-It wasn't always that the Astorians, especially McDougall trusted Comcomly or Chinookans in general.
+It was not always that the Astorians, especially McDougall trusted Comcomly or Chinookans in general.
 His judgment of them, despite eventually marrying a daughter of Comcomly was that they were often ready to attack the fort.
 In particular Jones noted that he "seems to place implicit faith in any possible hostile actions by the natives."

 In June 1812, the number of men at Fort Astoria were reduced to 11 Hawaiians and 39 European descendants.
 Fear of attack by Chinookans was high and drills were directed by McDougall frequently.
 A delegation of Chinookans visited Fort Astoria on 2 July quickly left after witnessing these military demonstrations.
 This fear by the natives convinced the Astorians that "they are not friendly disposed towards us..." having "a desire to harm us."
 According to Jones, this "latent distrust" of Chinookans by Astorians from this incident was probably unfounded, as they entered the post "for an innocent purpose" and were frightened by the drills.

-Fears of attack didn't disappear and Astorians kept themselves guarded in dealing with natives.
+Fears of attack did not disappear and Astorians kept themselves guarded in dealing with natives.
 After the Beaver left for Russian America rumors spread of a coming attack on Astoria in August 1812.
 There were large numbers of Chinookans and Chehalis near Comcomly's village at the time.
 This expedited construction on two bastions and the fort was "put in readiness for an attack."
 Jones has pointed out that these movements of Indigenous was very likely a part of seasonal fishing, rather than a supposed hostile gathering.